razor389/bitmessage-rust/README.md

 - **[`rspow`](https://github.com/zolagonano/rspow)**: A Rust library for proof-of-work using Argon2id.
 We use `rspow` for implementing the proof-of-work mechanism in our protocol.
 - **[`rust-argon2`](https://github.com/sru-systems/rust-argon2)**: A Rust implementation of the Argon2 password hashing function.
 We use `rust-argon2` within `rspow` for the proof-of-work calculations.

-We are grateful to the developers of these libraries for their work, which has significantly contributed to the development of RustBitmessage.
+We are grateful to the developers of these libraries for their work, which has significantly contributed to the development of ShadowLink.

 ## Getting Started